If you ask any Chinese family whether they have ever cooked lotus root stir-fry (清炒莲藕) at home, chances are most of them will say yes.

 2. Other vegetables required for this recipe

 Although you can stir-fry the lotus root alone, it is tastier by adding other vegetables with different flavors and colors.
-Most of the time, we use crunchy vegetables such as celery, carrot, baby sweet corn, and snow peas.
-Besides that, lily bulbs, walnuts/peanuts, ginkgo nuts, and wood ear mushrooms are also frequently added.
+We usually use celery, carrot, baby sweet corn, and snow peas that compliment the crunchy lotus root.
+Besides that, lily bulbs, walnuts/peanuts, ginkgo nuts, and wood ear mushrooms are frequently added.

 The list of vegetables varies from one chef to the other and can be different according to what is available to cook.